n1j0/friendsquest-api/documentation/TESTING.md

 Generally, we tried to write as much unit tests as possible so the underlying code base for integration tests was well covered.

 The backend uses unit tests to test logical behaviour of classes / modules / components.
+All unit tests are located in the [tests/unit](../tests/unit) folder.

 The frontend uses unit tests to test logical behaviour as well as UI-related components (widgets).
+The unit tests are located in the [test](https://gitlab.mediacube.at/fhs47806/friendsquest/-/tree/main/test) folder.

 ## REGRESSION TEST